QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Using a Function
 ---------------------

-The first problem with this setup is that it depends on being sequently run--which can be easily remedied with a function
+The first problem with this setup is that it depends on being sequentially run--which can be easily remedied with a function

 .. code-block:: julia